 Create a rustic, cottage look with willow fencing.
-It has the feel of traditional wattle, but has the strength of a modern panel, and makes a beautiful backdrop for most plants.
+It has the feel of traditional wattle but the strength of a modern panel, and makes a beautiful backdrop for most plants.

-Willow hurdles and framed willow or hazel screens offer a more natural look and suit informal garden settings, but they may not be as strong (or last as long) as a pressure-treated timber panel.
+Willow hurdles, framed willow or hazel screens offer a more natural look and suit informal garden settings, but they may not be as strong (or last as long) as a pressure-treated timber panel.

 However, these natural woven fences are made from cuttings which encourage growth, making this an environmentally sustainable choice.